24 Good Reasons for Leaving a Job + How to Explain Them

 Need for flexibility and remote work options

 The pandemic brought with it a huge shift in how we, the employees, and the employers view work from home.
-Previously a rarity, the ability to work remotely is now a perk of many roles that used to be in office.
+Previously uncommon, remote work is now offered for a wide range of roles that were traditionally in-office, such as many software, marketing, and customer support positions.
 The same applies to flexible hours.

 The recent surge in going back to the office is making many people who value the WFH life re-evaluate and potentially look for new jobs.